-INSTALLATION OF 4 PRONG "TYPE IV" PLUG TO TROLLING MOTOR AND BATTERY CHARGER
+INSTALLATION OF 4 PRONG "TYPE IV" PLUG TO TROLLING MOTOR AND BATTERY CHARGER in the rear storage area.

 The Type IV plug is not designed for direct attachment to bare wires.
 All wires must be terminated with a #10 ring terminal of the appropriate wire gauge size.
 When assembling plug, insure that two cover screws pass through grooves in plug body.